NixOS/nix/doc/manual/src/architecture/store/path.md

 - the store object in question has no references, that is, contains no store paths.

-To move a store object to a store with a different store directory, it has to be rebuilt, together with all its dependencies.
+One cannot copy a store object to a store with a different store directory.
+Instead, it has to be rebuilt, together with all its dependencies.
-It is in general not enough to replace the store directory string in file contents, as this may break internal offsets or content hashes.
+It is in general not enough to replace the store directory string in file contents, as this may render executables unusable by invalidating their internal offsets or checksums.

 # Digest {#digest}